TDung939/Online-resume-workshop/README.md

 2. Create a new repository on Github

+3. Copy these commands to your terminal
 ```bash
 git remote add origin "your repository's link"
 git add .
 git commit -m "First Commit"
 git push origin master
 ```
+4. Go to Settings -> Github Pages and choose master branch as root

+5. Go to your link

 ## License